LushNodes/LushNodes-Website-And-Help-Center/README.md

 Sure, If you like why not

 - :❓: What is LushNodes?
-We are a service owned by Sumukh, Simply, AxelNetwork.
+We are a service owned by Sumukh, Shersha, Simply and AxelNetwork.
 Our services are designed with simplicity in mind while delivering powerful features.
 We provide Minecraft Servers and Discord Bots

 - :❓: Who are the Owners And Contributors of the Project?